folkengine/smartcitiesdata-wiki/macOS-Setup.md

 `. $HOME/.asdf/completions/asdf.bash`

 Once asdf is installed you can run `asdf plugin-add <name>` (elixir for instance) to install the language plugin, list all available versions of the language with `asdf list-all <name>`, install the desired version with `asdf install <name> <version>`, and once installed, set the global version of the language with `asdf global <name> <version>` or a project-specific version of the language by changing into the project directory and typing `asdf local <name> <version>`

+The following dependencies are also necessary for asdf to function as expected and can be installed via the single Homebrew command `brew install coreutils automake autoconf openssl libyaml readline libxslt libtool unixodbc unzip curl`

+# Elixir
+The easiest way to get started with Elixir on macOS is via Homebrew.
+With Homebrew installed, run the `brew install elixir`

+While this will get you up and running quickly, you may also consider installing Elixir and Erlang via the [asdf](https://github.com/asdf-vm/asdf) version manager.
+This will allow you to have a per-project version of Elixir and allow backward compatibility of versions without enforcing a single global version across your entire machine.

 # Nodejs
 Again, the easiest way to install Nodejs is from the project's official [download](https://nodejs.org/en/download/) page.
 Clicking the icon for the macOS platform will download a `.pkg` file that will open the Nodejs install wizard and walk you through the process.